 It’s the year 2019, as you might have noticed, and businesses can barely start without an online presence, let alone grow and develop.

 But why do so many websites still look like it’s 1999?

 Here’s a list of top web design mistakes to avoid that people stubbornly keep making.

-Each item on the list is a subset of lesser mistakes that have been driving designers mad for years.
+Each item on the list is a subset of lesser mistakes that have driven designers mad for years.

 1. Discouraging Access

 Let’s say most of your website’s visitors are iPhone users.
 Does that mean you should optimize for mobile devices?
 Sure.
 But does it mean that you should force the same layout on all users?
 Absolutely not!

 Not everyone wants to scroll endlessly to get that initial impression you’re trying to make.
 Some would prefer to take advantage of their widescreen display.
 If you haven’t set up a broad range of layouts for different devices, you’ve hamstrung your website.

 As far as top web design mistakes go, this one is not as common as it once was.
 You can still run into poorly optimized layouts, though, and it still boggles the mind.

 The granddaddy of top web design mistakes!
 This one is so common that books have been written on it.
 It’s when it takes a visitor ages to figure out what your website is about.
 Maybe you confuse them so much that they just give up and leave.
 Maybe your page is front-loaded with quality content, but it overwhelms the user.